 There are no prerequisite classes for starting the program with CPC 170: CCNA1.

 Our Cisco lab is equipped with numerous routers and switches to allow students real hands-on training.
-Current routers in use include the 2600 series, 2800 series, and 2900 integrated services routers.
-Current switches in use include the 2900 series, the 2950, 2960, and layer three 3550 and 3560 switches.
-We also have ASA devices in the lab.
+Current routers in use include the 2600 series, 2800 series and 2900 integrated services routers.
+Current switches in use include the 2900 series, the 2950, 2960 and layer three 3550 and 3560 switches.
+We also have PIX and ASA devices in the lab.

-Students should plan on five to 10 hours per week in class, several additional hours in the Cisco lab outside of class, several hours outside of class reviewing the online curriculum, and completing any labs not finished within class outside of class.
+Students should plan on 5 to 10 hours per week in class, several additional hours in the Cisco lab outside of class, several hours outside of class reviewing the online curriculum, and completing any labs not finished within the class period outside of class.
 The total amount of time a student should plan on is around 20 hours per week.

-All four CCNA classes are offered in both a hybrid format or as a traditional class.
-Hybrid classes meet on Monday evenings only.
+All four CCNA classes are offered in a hybrid format or as a traditional class.
+Hybrid classes meet on Monday evenings only, and students may begin the sequence in August each year.
 Traditional 8-week classes meet two evenings per week, requiring two semesters to complete all four CCNA classes.
-The traditional 16-week class meets one evening per week and will take four semesters to complete.
+Students may begin the traditional sequence in August or January.

 Students may enter the CCNA or CCNP program twice per year (August and January).
 Sufficient enrollment is required to run a class.
 Classes meet once or twice per week.
 In addition, students need to spend additional time in the Cisco lab outside of class.